marco-vrinssen/BentoInterface/README.md

 # Bento UI

-## Addon for World of Warcraft Classic with extensive, resource-efficient improvements to the user interface and experience.
+## Addon for World of Warcraft Classic with extensive, resource-efficient improvements to the user interface.

-## Features
+## Core Features

 1. **Action Bars**: Redesign and reposition action bars to enhance consistency and accessibility.
 2. **Progress Bars**: Conceal experience and reputation bars; hovering over the level reveals related experience information.